A woman carries a plate to a traditional Indigenous dwelling.

 Red Lake Regional Heritage Centre

-Open year-round, this heritage centre is home to a great museum featuring multimedia exhibits and displays about the history of the region, including the Cree and Ojibwe bands whose ancestors still live there today.
+Open year-round, this heritage centre is home to a great museum featuring multimedia exhibits and displays on the region's history, including the Cree and Ojibwe bands whose ancestors still live there today.

 Location: 51A ON-105, Red Lake